intersystems-community/webterminal/readme.md

-# Cache Web Terminal
+# Caché Web Terminal
-Web-based terminal application for InterSystems Cach&eacute; database.
+Web-based terminal application for InterSystems Caché database.
 Access your database from everywhere!

 Visit [project page](http://intersystems-ru.github.io/webterminal) for more details.

 ### Installation
 Download latest version from <a href="http://intersystems-ru.github.io/webterminal/#downloads">project page</a> and import XML file into %SYS namespace.
 Make sure that you have enabled write access to CACHELIB database during installation process.
+Later you can update application by typing "/update" command.

 ### Usage
 After installation, you will be able to access application at http://[host]:[port]/csp/sys/WebTerminal/index.csp.
 Type "/help" there to get more information.
+Enable authorization manually over index.csp page.

 ### Features
 <table>